-In this tutorial we will show you how to install Memcached on CentOS 8.
-For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoid bad performance on your dedicated or vps server.
+In this tutorial, we will show you how to install Memcached on CentOS 8.
+For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoids bad performance on your dedicated or VPS server.
 It is very useful for optimizing dynamic websites and enabled speed by caching objects in memory.

 Install Memcached on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Memcached packages are included in the default CentOS 8 repositories.
 Execute the following commands to install Memcached:

 Once the installation is completed, enable and start the Memcached service using the following command:

 sudo systemctl enable memcached --now

 Step 3.
 Configuring Memcached.

 The Memcached configuration file is located in

 /etc/sysconfig/memcached.
 You can edit this file to set start options for the Memcached service: